Lyy-iiis/Lyy-iiis.github.io/_posts/2024-11-29-three_diff.md

 which is the **essense** of the reverse process: as long as this is modeled correctly, we can then sample a Gaussian noise from $p(x_T)=\mathcal{N}(0,1)$, and then iteratively sample $x_{t-1}\sim p_\theta(x_{t-1}\mid x_t)$ to get a sample $x_0$, which matches the original data distribution $p_{\text{data}}(x_0)$ (or to make notations simpler, just $p(x_0)$).

-This can be also understood with the figure below, which is from the original DDPM paper[1].
+This can be also understood with the figure below, which is from the original DDPM paper [^1].

 ![](/assets/images/posts/2024_1129/3.png)